AequilibraE/qaequilibrae/docs/source/menus_in_detail/utils.rst

 --------------

-AequilibraE has three different example sets one can use as learning tool, and they were all made available within the QGIS ecossystem.
+AequilibraE has three different example sets one can use as learning tool, and they were all made available within the QGIS ecosystem.

 Within **AequilibraE > Utils > Create example**, select one of the available models, the desired location of the output folder, and just press *Create*.
 The window will close automatically